Nei03/Me/README.md

 ## Hi there 👋 I'm Nei, a cat.
 YES, a cat 🐱.

 ### 🔭 I'm currently studying Humanities at UPF.
-- UPF is in Barcelona (next to the zoo🐒).
+- UPF is located in Barcelona (next to the zoo🐒).
 - My speciallity would be the History.

 ### 🌱 I’m currently learning: